kumu/widgets/README.md

 The official Kumu markdown widget collection.

-We've extended our [markdown library][marked] to support custom widgets through a simple `[[widget]]` syntax.
-Widgets are ridiculously easy to write and we'd love to accept pull requests for new ones.
+We've extended the [marked][marked] markdown library to support custom widgets through a simple `[[widget]]` syntax.
+Widgets are ridiculously easy to write and we'd love to accept pull requests for new ones!
 (See the contributing guide at the bottom.)

 # Basics